Risk Factors Dashboard

 Volatility in the financial markets and a related global economic downturn could impact our ability to access global credit markets and meet our future financing needs.

 Changes in global financial markets have not had, nor do we anticipate they will have, a significant impact on our liquidity.
 We continue to believe that we have the ability to meet our financing needs for the foreseeable future.
 We typically generate significant operating cash flow from ongoing operations, continue to maintain available cash and other financial assets, retain access to the capital markets, and have available committed lines of credit through our syndicated credit agreement.
 As market conditions change, we will continue to monitor our liquidity position.
 However, there can be no assurance that our liquidity or our consolidated financial position and results of operations will not be adversely affected by possible future changes in global financial markets and global economic conditions.
+Unprecedented market conditions, including illiquid credit markets, volatile equity markets, dramatic fluctuations in foreign currency and interest rates, and economic recession, could have a material adverse effect on our business and future results.
 Unprecedented market conditions including illiquid credit markets, volatile equity markets, dramatic fluctuations in foreign currency and interest rates, and economic recession, could have a material adverse effect on our business and future results.
-Unprecedented market conditions including illiquid credit markets, volatile equity markets, dramatic fluctuations in foreign currency and interest rates, and economic recession, could affect future results.

 Fluctuations in foreign currency exchange rates and interest rates could materially impact our consolidated financial condition and results of operations.

 Non-US revenues, as well as our substantial non-US net assets, expose our consolidated results to volatility from changes in foreign currency exchange rates.
+The percentage of consolidated revenue for the year ended April 30, 2025, recognized in the following currencies (on an equivalent US dollar basis) were approximately: 51% US dollar, 29% British pound sterling, 11% euro, and 9% other currencies.
 The percentage of consolidated revenue for the year ended April 30, 2024 recognized in the following currencies (on an equivalent US dollar basis) were approximately: 53% US dollar, 27% British pound sterling, 11% euro, and 9% other currencies.
 In addition, our floating interest rate loans and borrowings are subject to risk from changes in interest rates.
-In addition, our interest-bearing loans and borrowings are subject to risk from changes in interest rates.
 We may, from time to time, use derivative instruments to hedge such risks.
 Notwithstanding our efforts to foresee and mitigate the effects of changes in external financial market or economic conditions, we cannot predict with certainty changes in foreign currency exchange rates and interest rates, inflation, or other related factors affecting our business, consolidated financial position, and results of operations.

 We may not be able to mitigate the impact of inflation and cost increases, which could have an adverse impact on our consolidated financial position and results of operations.